-This program is authorized by 42 U.S.C. § 300b-8(a)(1) and (a)(4) (Title XI, § 1109(a)(1) and (a)4 of the Public Health Service Act)
+This program is authorized by 42 U.S.C. § 300b-8(a)(2) and (4).

-Newborn screening saves and improves the lives of thousands of newborns each year in the United States.
+Newborn screening (NBS) is an effective public health program that saves and improves the lives of thousands of newborns each year in the United States.
 Four million newborns each year are screened for conditions that require early diagnosis, intervention, and treatment to mitigate brain and organ damage, severe illness, cognitive and developmental delays, and life-threatening complications.
-Some of the conditions on newborn screening panels can be life threatening in the first week of life, so it is crucial newborn screening is effective and efficient.
-Newborn screening includes bloodspot screening for certain genetic, endocrine, and metabolic disorders; hearing screening; and screening for critical congenital heart defects.2 HRSA funds a number of newborn screening programs including a technical assistance and data repository and quality improvement and evaluation programs.
-HRSA supports these activities in order to improve the effectiveness of screening and to build state-level capacity to assess and report on the timeliness, follow up, counseling, and health care services, in reducing the morbidity and mortality caused by heritable disorders in newborns and children.
+Some of the conditions on NBS panels can be life threatening in the first week of life, so it is crucial NBS is effective and efficient.
+NBS includes bloodspot screening for certain genetic, endocrine, and metabolic disorders, hearing screening, and screening for critical congenital heart defects.2